 It gets right to the point and gives searchers a reason to click.
 That’s precisely what you want your meta description to do.

 How Search Engines Use Meta Descriptions

 The best examples of meta descriptions and how search engines use them come from search engines themselves.
-Let’s look at Google’s own meta description for starters.
+For starters, let’s look at Google’s meta description.

 Reason 1: Bolded Keywords in Search Results

-Even if the keyword you use in the meta description doesn’t help in search rankings, it still might help in getting a searchers attention.
-When someone searches for a particular keyword or phrase, it will be bolded in search results where ever it appears.
-So if you are targeting that keyword, you will want it to stand out.
-In this set of results for search engine, which results jump out to you?
+Bolded keywords help you get searchers’ attention.
+When someone searches for a particular keyword or phrase, they’ll see it as a bold result in the SERPs.
+Therefore, if you’re targeting that keyword, you want it to stand out.
+In these results for marketing budget spending trends for 2023, which results jump out to you?